 - Putting relapse prevention first.
 It’s easy to develop a false sense of security.
 After a while of living sober, you might figure you’re safe.
 At this point, it’s tempting to quit going to meetings or only attend sporadically.
 Instead, attend every meeting, continuously check in with your peer support, and go to all recovery alumni gatherings.

 - Knowing when you need help.
 If you’re feeling overwhelmed, it’s important to reach out for help from your support system or a professional.
 You don’t have to struggle alone; there are plenty of resources available for relapse prevention.

 Putting a Relapse into Perspective

 If in spite of researching relapse prevention tips and committing to follow them, you stumble, it’s not a catastrophe.
 Therapists working in addiction rehab programs know that a hiccup along the road to recovery is normal.
-Don’t lose hope!
-Call the friendly experts at San Antonio Recovery Center at 866-957-7885 to learn more about aftercare programs or re-committing to inpatient.
+Don’t lose hope.
+Call the caring experts at San Antonio Recovery Center at 866.957.7885 to learn more about aftercare programs.